hannestschofenig/tschofenig-ids/dtls13/draft-ietf-tls-dtls13.md

    secure communication, since the DTLS protocol does not compensate for lost or re-ordered data traffic.

-The reason that TLS cannot be used directly in datagram environments is simply that payloads may be lost or reordered.
-Unreliability and reordering creates problems for TLS at four levels:
+   TLS cannot be used directly in datagram environments for the following five reasons:

 1. TLS does not allow independent decryption of individual records.
-Because the integrity check depends on the sequence number, if record N is not received, then the integrity check on record N+1 will be based on the wrong sequence number and thus will fail.
+   Because the integrity check indirectly depends on a sequence number, if record N is not received, then the integrity check on record N+1 will be based on the wrong sequence number and thus will fail.
 DTLS solves this problem by adding explicit sequence numbers.

 2. The TLS handshake is a lock-step cryptographic handshake.
    Messages must be transmitted and received in a defined order; any other order is an error.
 Clearly, this is incompatible with reordering and message loss.

-3. In addition, TLS handshake messages are potentially larger than any given datagram, thus creating the problem of IP fragmentation.

-4. Not all TLS 1.3 handshake messages (such as the NewSessionTicket message) are acknowledged.
-Hence, a new acknowledgement message has to be integrated to detect message loss.
+3. Not all TLS 1.3 handshake messages (such as the NewSessionTicket message) are acknowledged.
+Hence, a new acknowledgement message has to be added to detect message loss.

-The DTLS 1.3 specification changes the way how cookies are exchanged compared to DTLS 1.2.
-DTLS 1.3 re-uses the HelloRetryRequest message and conveys the cookie to the client via an extension.
-The client then uses the same extension to place the cookie into a ClientHello message.
-   DTLS 1.2 on the other hand used a separate message, namely the HelloVerifyRequest, to pass a cookie to the client and did not utilize the extension mechanism.
-   For backwards compatibility reason the cookie field in the ClientHello is present in DTLS 1.3 but is ignored by a DTLS 1.3 compliant server implementation.
+4. Handshake messages are potentially larger than any given datagram, thus creating the problem of IP fragmentation.

+5. Datagram transport protocols, like UDP, are more vulnerable to denial of service attacks and require a return-routability check with the help of cookies to be integrated into the handshake.
+A detailed discussion of countermeasures can be found in {{dos}}.

 ###  Packet Loss